benmiller314/cdm2019fall/plans/lesson-16.md

 </figure>

 ## EXT: Start the homework tutorial.
+I think the full tutorial's worth reading through, even if you're already familiar with the content (I was, and I still consolidated a lot of my understandings).

+But if you're able to breeze through parts 1-4, and still have time left in class, please look through the web-related sections of the class  [Resources]({{site.github.url}}/resources) page, and click through to the documentation for anything that sounds interesting!

 <!-- MOVED TO NEXT LESSON
 ## 4. "Web Design in 4 Minutes"... in 15 minutes